UnifiedID2/uid2-docs-preview/preview/docs/guides/publisher-client-side.md

 Tokens from the UID2 integration environment are not valid for passing to the bid stream.
 For the integration environment, you will have different **subscription ID** and **public key** values.
 :::

-### Optional: Reduce Latency by Setting the API Base URL
+### Optional: Reduce Latency by Setting the API Base URL for the Production Environment

 By default, in the production environment, the JS SDK makes API calls to a UID2 server in the USA.
 Depending on where your users are based, you might consider choosing a server closer to your users in order to reduce latency.